jdeng/lousy-leveldb/README.md

 Lousy Leveldb is leveldb with "lousy" features.
 Currently it supports delta updates.
 The delta updates are merged in the `Get()` operation and during background compaction gradually.

 Please note this code has not yet been thoroughly tested.
+Please help to review the change: [https://github.com/jdeng/lousy-leveldb/commit/9937bb6c66be12c25cf1e4938b45c121b7e03552].

 Usage
 -----